Boundary Components of Mumford-Tate Domains: Summary of Results

-Computing the Mumford-Tate group of the generic \emph{limit mixed Hodge structure} parametrized by a boundary component, in particular, is a natural and unexpectedly subtle problem which arose during the writing of \cite{GGK} (cf. $\S$I.C).
-Our solution is given in Theorem \ref{thm1} for $\dim(\sigma)=1$ and Theorem \ref{mainthm} for the general case.
-One motivation for pursuing this is to give a precise relation between the $B(\sigma)$'s and classifying spaces for polarized MHS of the type considered by Hertling \cite{He}, and use this to understand their structure.
-This is carried out below in the first half of $\S$7.
+One motivation for studying them (and pursuing Theorem \ref{mainthm}) was to give a precise relation between the $B(\sigma)$'s and classifying spaces for polarized MHS of the type considered by Hertling \cite{He},\footnote{These spaces are also homogeneous manifolds with respect to the semi-direct product of a real reductive group and a complex unipotent group, a phenomenon first observed in the earlier studies \cite{Car,Us,SSU}.} and use this to understand their structure.
+This is carried out below in the first half of $\S$7, and leads to the following for $\sigma=\mathbb{R}_{\geq0}\langle N\rangle$: \begin{thm*} If $\Gamma$ is neat, then $\overline{B(N)}:=\left(\Gamma\cap\text{stab}\langle N\rangle\right)\backslash B(N)$ admits a $C^{\infty}$ fibration tower